josefdsk/edx-documentation/en_us/students/source/SFD_student_notes.rst

 The **Notes** tab lists all the notes that you have made during the course.
 For more information, see :ref:`The Notes Tab`.

-.. note:: Learners who cannot use a mouse can use keyboard shortcuts to create, access, and delete notes.
-For more information about using this tool, see :ref:`SFD Student Notes Accessibility`.
+.. note:: Learners who do not use a mouse can use keyboard shortcuts to create, access, and delete notes.
+For more information about using keyboard shortcuts, see :ref:`SFD Student Notes Accessibility`.

 ======================================